 - Describe your understanding of diversity and inclusion and how it’s related to this position.

-These questions may seem basic, but they can speak volumes.
+These diversity and inclusion interview questions for leaders may seem basic, but they can speak volumes.
 Their answers will highlight cultural beliefs and differences, and at the core, give you a better idea of your applicant’s overall motivation and goals.
 This can help you determine whether their values sync up with the company’s and if they would be a long-term asset.
 Keep in mind, what they didn’t say can be just as telling as what they did.

 A diverse work community is beneficial for many reasons including increased profits, new and various viewpoints, less employee turnover, and a wider range of skills brought to the table.
 It’s important to make sure your team, not just those in management roles, help to cultivate a supportive atmosphere.